Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Planning your stay| ©cottonbro

 If you are a born saver, April is one of the best months to make a budget trip to Rome, in which you will enjoy milder temperatures than in winter.
-In this article I tell you the keys to organize your trip to Rome and how to get super cheap flights using some tricks.

-• Use search engines like Skyscanner
+• Use search engines like Skyscanner.

-• If you can be flexible with your dates
+• If you can be flexible with your dates.

 • Always use the incognito profile so you don't get a price increase.

-• The best time to search for flights is lunchtime, when there is less demand, avoid searching on weekends and evenings!
+• The best time to search for flights is lunchtime, when there is less demand.
+Avoid searching on weekends and evenings!